Mary Bentley Thomas

-Mary Henrietta Bentley Thomas (December 13, 1845 – February 11, 1923) was an American suffragist.
-She was president of the Maryland Woman Suffrage Association from 1894 to 1904.
-She was also president of the Friends Equal Rights Association, and held offices with the National American Woman Suffrage Association (NAWSA).
+Mary Bentley Thomas (December 13, 1845 – February 11, 1923) was an American suffragist and Maryland Woman Suffrage Association president from 1894 to 1904.
+She was also involved in the Friends Equal Rights Association and the National American Woman Suffrage Association, holding various offices in both organizations.

 Early life

-Mary Bentley was born in Maryland, daughter of Richard T. Bentley and Edith D. Bentley.
-Her family were Quakers.
-Her grandfather, Caleb Bentley, was a noted silversmith and postmaster.
+Mary Bentley was born in Maryland to Richard and Edith Bentley, who were Quakers.
+Her grandfather, Caleb Bentley, was a silversmith and postmaster.

 Career

 Thomas was president of the Maryland Woman Suffrage Association from 1894 to 1904, succeeding the association's founder, Caroline Hallowell Miller.
 She was in turn succeeded by Emma Maddox Funck.
 She held offices with the National American Woman Suffrage Association (NAWSA), and spoke at national suffrage conferences.
 She wrote to the governors of Wyoming, Utah, Idaho, and Colorado, and asked questions about women's suffrage, which was legal in all four states; she published the responses as a broadside.
 Thomas was also the third president of the Friends Equal Rights Association, and spoke on women's rights at national Quaker gatherings.